horizzn/flat-earth-books/README.md

 # Flat Earth Books

-A curated list of Flat Earth books:
+A curated list of Flat Earth books:.

+> "The act of spreading knowledge is one of the highest expressions of unconditional love that one can ever give" *~unknown*

 1. Adrian Galilio Lady Blount
 1. Architecture mysticism and myth